-BACT is an emissions limitation which is based on the maximum degree of control that can be achieved.
-It is a case-by-case decision that considers energy, environmental, and economic impact.
+- BACT is an emission limitation based on the maximum degree of emission reduction (considering energy, environmental, and economic impacts) achievable through application of production processes and available methods, systems, and techniques. - BACT is a case-by-case decision that considers energy, environmental, and economic impact.
 BACT can include add-on control equipment or modification of the production processes or methods.
 This includes fuel cleaning or treatment and innovative fuel combustion techniques.
 BACT may be a design, equipment, work practice, or operational standard if imposition of an emissions standard is infeasible.